DepoXy/tig-newtons/README.md

 | `set blame-view = date:default \`<br>`      author:abbreviated \`<br>`      file-name:auto \`<br>`      id:yes,color \`<br>`      line-number:yes,interval=5 text` | Configure blame view columns |
 -->

-## Usage

-### Option 1 — Specify at runtime

-    XDG_CONFIG_HOME=path/to/tig-newtons/tig/config tig

-### Option 2 — Make your default config

-    mkdir -p ~/.config/tig
-    ln -s /path/to/tig-newtons/tig/config ~/.config/tig/config

-### Option 3 — Source from your own config

-Edit `~/.config/tig/config` and add:

-    source /path/to/tig-newtons/tig/config

 ## Setup

+### Choose a checkout location for this repo

-If you want to use certain bindings (like `!` bubble-up, or most of the rebase commands), you'll need to install tig-newtons to a specific path:
+If you want to use certain bindings (including bubble-up `<!>`, and most of the rebase commands), you'll need to install tig-newtons to a specific path:

     ~/.kit/git/tig-newtons